Zyzyl/MeshColliderManagementTools/README.md

 # MeshColliderManagementTools

-This plugin adds a utility wizard for easily finding, replacing, or removing MeshCollider components in Neos world hierarchies - supports batch find / replace / remove!
+This plugin adds a utility wizard for easily finding, replacing, or removing MeshCollider components in Resonite world hierarchies - supports batch find / replace / remove!

 ## Who is this for?